 - Assets: Broadly speaking, assets are anything that has value.
 For a company, assets on the balance sheet will consist of large items such as land, buildings, and manufacturing equipment.
 Assets also include other tangible items such as desks, lamps, computers, and signage.
 Assets can also be intangible, such as patents or goodwill.
 Some businesses require far more assets to operate than others; it just depends on the firm.
 The assets that are needed impact their return-on-capital calculations.

 - Shareholder Equity: The equivalent of accounting net worth, shareholders' equity is what remains when you subtract all of the liabilities from all of the assets.
 It's sometimes known as "stockholder equity."
 It is also referred to as the company's book value.
 For some businesses, book value is highly informative of the economic condition of the firm.
 For others, book value on the balance sheet carries much less meaning.
 Learning to distinguish between the two involves understanding how profitability and business models differ between firms, industries, and sectors.

 Below is an example of what a typical balance sheet looks like.
-It's taken it from an old Coca-Cola annual report and, for the sake of space, removed lines that had a $0 value.
+The numbers are taken from an old annual report of a large public company and, for the sake of space, removed lines that had a $0 value.
 If you want to find a balance sheet of your own choosing, the easiest place to get the full regulatory copy that was submitted to the Securities and Exchange Commission (SEC) (in the case of publicly traded firms) is to look up the company's 10-K filing.

 Companies also routinely reproduce their balance sheet in their annual report to stockholders, though these are often summary versions and don't include the extensive footnotes that discuss everything from depreciation policies to allowances for non-repayment of accounts receivable.